MICA-MNI/BrainStat/docs/generic/funding.rst

 * SickKids Foundation
 * Helmholtz Foundation

-We also like to thank these funders for training/salary support
+We would also like to thank these funders for training/salary support

-* Savoy Foundation for Epilepsy (to RvdW)
+* Savoy Foundation for Epilepsy (to RV)
+* Richard and Ann Sievers Award (to RV)
 * Healthy Brain and Healthy Lives (to OB)
 * Fonds de la Recherche du Quebec - Sante (to BB)